-Four Prisma Health hospitals in the Upstate earned "A" rankings in the spring 2020 Leapfrog Group report.
+Four Prisma Health-Upstate hospitals earned "A" rankings in the spring 2020 Leapfrog Group report.
 Greenville Memorial Hospital earned a "B," while Baptist Easley scored a "C." The Leapfrog Hospital Safety Grade is assigned to general acute-care hospitals only.
 Time frames used in calculating these ratings range from 2016-19.